nefarius/ViGEm.github.io/docs/projects/HidGuardian/Hall-of-fame.md

 My goal with JoyShockMapper is to enable you to play PC games with DS, DS4, JoyCons, and Pro Controllers even better than you can on their respective consoles -- and demonstrate that more games should use these features in these ways.

-!!! note "About
-A tool for PC gamers to play games with DualShock 4s, JoyCons, ..."
+!!! note "A tool for PC gamers to play games with DualShock 4s, JoyCons, ..."
     👉 **GitHub:** [github.com/JibbSmart/JoyShockMapper](https://github.com/JibbSmart/JoyShockMapper)